-(A) Separate Determination.-For the following purposes, described in this Section 10.06(A), the Plan Administrator will determine separately a Participant's Compensation for each Participating Employer.
+(A) Separate Determination.
+For the following purposes, described in this Section 10.06(A), the Plan Administrator will determine separately a Participant's Compensation for each Participating Employer.
 Under this determination, except as provided below, Compensation from a Participating Employer includes Compensation paid by a Related Employer of that Participating Employer.

-- (1) Nondiscrimination and coverage.
-All of the separate tests listed in Section 10.05(A), to the extent applicable. - (2) Allocations.-Application of allocations under Article 3.
-However, the Employer's Adoption Agreement elections control the extent to which Compensation for this purpose includes Compensation of Related Employers. - (3) HCE determination.-The determination of an Employee's status as an HCE. - (B) Joint Status.-For all Plan purposes other than those described in Section 10.06(A) but not limited to determining the Annual Additions Limit in Section 4.05(B), Compensation includes all Compensation paid by or for any Participating Employer or Related Employer. - 10.07 SERVICE.
+(2) Allocations.
+Application of allocations under Article 3.
+However, the Employer's Adoption Agreement elections control the extent to which Compensation for this purpose includes Compensation of Related Employers.

+(3) HCE determination.
+The determination of an Employee's status as an HCE.

+(B) Joint Status.
+For all Plan purposes other than those described in Section 10.06(A) but not limited to determining the Annual Additions Limit in Section 4.05(B), Compensation includes all Compensation paid by or for any Participating Employer or Related Employer.

+10.07 SERVICE.
 An Employee's Service includes all Hours of Service and Years of Service with any and all Participating Employers and their Related Employers.
 An Employee who terminates employment with one Participating Employer and immediately commences employment with another Participating Employer has not incurred a Separation from Service or a Severance from Employment.